alessiomarta/transformers_equivalence_classes/README.md

 # SIMEC and SIMEXP experiments

-First, you need to install the `simec` package:
+Until the `simec` package is not published on PyPI, install it in editable mode:
 ```
+cd simec
-pip install simec
+pip install -e simec
 ```
 TODO: continua con l'uso degli esperimenti